-Service Mappings to Functional Groups And Functional Group Specializations for the SLS Configuration
+Service Mappings to Abstract Service Components And Service Components for the SLS Configuration

 Section 2.1 identifies the IOAG services for which the production and provision functions are fully or partially supported in SLS configurations.
-This section maps those production and provision functions to the abstract Functional Groups and the current Functional Group specializations that contain the Functional Resources that represent those functions.
+This section maps those production and provision functions to the Abstract Service Components (ASCs) and the current Service Components that contain the Functional Resources that represent those functions.

-Figure 3-1 illustrates the SCCS Functional Groups that are used in the SLS configuration.
-Each Functional Group icon is represented by a solid-lined, rounded-corner rectangle.
-Within each FG icon, the current FG specializations for that FG are illustrated as dashed-line, rounded-corner rectangles.
-Connectivity between two FGs is illustrated by a solid arrow connecting the two FGs.
-Dashed lines are used in an FG icon to represent connections that are not with that FG but that bypass (i.e. go behind) it.
+Figure 3-1 illustrates the ASCs that are used in the SLS configuration.
+Each ASC icon is represented by a solid-lined, rounded-corner rectangle.
+Within each ASC icon, the current SC for that ASC are illustrated as dashed-line, rounded-corner rectangles.
+Connectivity between two ASCs is illustrated by a solid arrow connecting the two ASCs.
+Dashed lines are used in an ASC icon to represent connections that are not with that ASC but that bypass (i.e. go behind) it.

-NOTE 1 - The figure also includes the Space Internetworking FG and the Service Control specialization of the Service Management Functions FG, neither of which is used by any Service Catalog #1 service.
-This FG and specialization are included in the figure to represent future extensibility of the FG model to accommodate Space Internetworking services and the addition of a new specialization to support the anticipated future Service Control CSTS.
+NOTE 1 - The figure also includes the Space Internetworking ASC and the Service Control SC specialization of the Service Management Functions ASC, neither of which is used by any Service Catalog #1 service.
+This ASC and SC are included in the figure to represent future extensibility of the ASC model to accommodate Space Internetworking services and the addition of a new specialization to support the anticipated future Service Control CSTS.

-Figure 3-2 illustrates the connectivity among the FG specializations that are used in the SLS configuration.
-This figure represents the template of FG specializations from which individual SLS Service Agreements and SLS Configuration Profiles are derived.
+Figure 3-2 illustrates the connectivity among the SCs that are used in the SLS configuration.
+This figure represents the template of SCs from which individual SLS Service Agreements and SLS Configuration Profiles are derived.

 NOTE 2 - The term “SLS Service Agreement” is used to refer to the section of a Service Agreement that deals with the description of capabilities to be provided during SLSes.
 Similarly, the term “SLS Configuration Profiles” is used to describe the types of Configuration Profiles that are used in SLS Service Packages.

-Table 3-1 summarizes the Functional Groups that are used by the SLS configuration of each of the IOAG Service Catalog #1 services, and the conditions (if any) for that usage.
-“M” designates that the FG is mandatory in all cases.
-“Cx” identifies the condition under which the FG is used.
-Absence of any entry designates that the FG plays no role in the production or provision of the service under any circumstances.
+Table 3-1 summarizes the ASCs that are used by the SLS configuration of each of the IOAG Service Catalog #1 services, and the conditions (if any) for that usage.
+“M” designates that the ASC is mandatory in all cases.
+“Cx” identifies the condition under which the ASC is used.
+Absence of any entry designates that the ASC plays no role in the production or provision of the service under any circumstances.

-The following subsections map each of the IOAG Service Catalog #1 services to the FG specializations that participate in the production and/or provision of that service in the SLS configuration.
-For each service, the following information each FG that is associated with that service is identified, whether the FG is mandatory or optional for that service, if optional, the conditions under which the FG is included.
+The following subsections map each of the IOAG Service Catalog #1 services to the SCs that participate in the production and/or provision of that service in the SLS configuration.
+For each service, the following information each ASC that is associated with that service is identified, whether the ASC is mandatory or optional for that service, if optional, the conditions under which the ASC is included.

-Figure 3-1: SCCS Functional Groups Used in SLS Configurations
+Figure 3-1: Abstract Service Components Used in SLS Configurations

-Figure 3-2: Connectivity of Functional Group Specializations in SLS Configurations
+Figure 3-2: Connectivity of Service Components in SLS Configurations

-Table 3-1: Functional Groups Used in the SLS Configurations of the IOAG Services
+Table 3-1: Abstract Service Components Used in the SLS Configurations of the IOAG Services

-For each FG used by a service, the following are identified:
+For each ASC used by a service, the following are identified:

-Whether the service will be able to use other future specializations of FG or is limited to the existing specialization(s);
+Whether the service will be able to use other future SC specializations of ASC or is limited to the existing specialization(s);

-The existing FG specialization(s) that are to be used for the service.
+The existing SC(s) that are to be used for the service.
 An existing specialization is one that is based on one or more published CCSDS Recommended Standards (or other standards) that are expected to be used for the service.
 Any constraints with respect to specific specializations are noted.
 If multiple specializations are identified, only one specialization can be used in any given Configuration Profile;